koaning/tokenwiser/README.md

 > Bag of, not just words, but tricks!

-This project contains a couple of scikit-learn compatible "tricks" that I've used in NLP experiments.
-It's a collection of tricks for sparse data.
+This project contains a couple of scikit-learn/vowpal wabbit/spacy compatible "tricks" that I've used in NLP experiments.
+It's meant as a celebration of tricks using sparse techniques.

 ## SubModules